-In my opinion, Pierre Dewey LaFontaine Jr., aka Pete Fountain (who is a distant kind to Daddy’s family), is the greatest clarinetist ever to use the instrument since its invention.
+In my opinion, Pierre Dewey LaFontaine Jr., aka Pete Fountain (who is a distant cousin to Daddy’s family), is the greatest clarinetist ever to use the instrument since its invention.
 Pete is both schooled and has a natural God given talent that, at his level, can not be taught.
 Pete has performed on the “Tonight Show Staring Johnny Carson” more than anyone in history, 59 performances.
-He became locally famous, was hired by Lawrence Welk, and after Hollywood and being made famous by TV, Pete came home, via touring the world from that day on.
+He became locally famous, was hired by Lawrence Welk, and after Hollywood and being made famous by TV, Pete came home, though Pete would be touring the world from that day on.
 Pete never left New Orleans for any length of time in reality, but he has played to thrilled audiences Worldwide.

-Pete Fountain did for OTHERS in his life's work with charities and anonymous gifting to so many.
-Pete also did wonderful things for the Studio and for the Evans Family and thousands more.
+Pete Fountain did for OTHERS!
+His life's work with charities and anonymous gifting to so many, was not common knowledge.
+Pete also did wonderful things for the Studio and for the Evans Family and thousands more families.
 Pete and I spent many wonderful weekends with his Daddy “The Old Bird “, as Pete loving called him, and Pete’s Family at Pete’s estate on the waterfront in Bay St. Louis, Pete’s dream home.
 Studio in the Country was blessed with recording several of Pete’s albums.
 He was a Studio Family member.
 I built a small studio for Pete on his estate.
 As happened to many, Pete’s estate was destroyed by Katrina.
 The devastated assets destroyed included all of the many buildings, one of which was a 12,000 square foot plantation mansion, his admired car collection, which included 2 custom Rolls Royce Convertibles and many more rare automobiles, all of Pete’s Gold Records, and clarinets.
 One of Pete’s clarinets was found in its case, miles inland, a long time after Hurricane Katrina was no longer.
 If ever a man was knocked to his knees and rose from financial loss and mental anguish, it was Mr. Pete Fountain and His Family.
 Pete was a fighter and a wonderful Soul who was deep into philanthropy.
 Katrina was not the first storm to bring grief to The Fountain Family, there was Camille and others.